charles-hood/lumen-blog/content/posts/2024-11-02--exploring-roatan-island-adventures/index.md

 ## Grocery Shopping Island Style

 Adjusting to "island time," our first stop includes a grocery store adventure.
 Limited options teach the lesson of buy today or wait until tomorrow, a unique aspect of island living.
-Armed guards in the store, though not uncommon for me being from the South, add a distinctive touch.
+Armed guards in the store, add a distinctive touch.
 Our grocery haul boxed by friendly locals, we tip them generously for their assistance.

 ## Settling into Airbnb

 Navigating dirt roads, we reach our Airbnb, perched on the second story of a townhouse right on the water.
-The unique journey is rewarded with a beach view and the sound of horses from a nearby resort.
-As I put away my belongings, the charm of the accommodation sinks in.
+My journey is rewarded with a beach view and the sound of horses from a nearby resort.
+As I put away my belongings, the charm of the locale sinks in.

 ## Beach Exploration and Sunset Dining